MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 In the diagram:

 - The resources for the hub VNet are contained within a dedicated resource group.
 If you selected Azure DDoS Plan to be deployed as a part of the resources, that will be included as well.
-- The resources within the spoke VNet are contained within a separate dedicated resource group.
+- The resources within a spoke VNet are contained within a separate dedicated resource group.

 Depending on your deployment, you may also note that there can be a deployment of an array for Private DNS Zones used for Private Link DNS resolution.
 These are used to secure PaaS resources with Private Endpoints, which will be detailed in a future section.
 Note that it deploys both a VPN Gateway and an ExpressRoute Gateway.
-You may not need both, so you can remove whichever one is not needed for your scenario, or turn it off during deployment.
+You may not need both, so you can remove whichever one is not needed for your scenario or turn it off during deployment.

 ## What's in this article?